Liwonde City

-City City in Malawi near national parks
+City in Malawi near national parks

 Liwonde is a river-safari town beside the Shire River, where guides spot elephants, hippos and fishing eagles from flat-bottom boats.
 Birders and safari-goers choose it for lodge-based game drives and night cruises.

-Why Visit Liwonde? #
+Why Visit Liwonde?#

 Centered on the Shire River, Liwonde is best known for Liwonde National Park’s boat safaris, where sightings of elephant herds, hippos and birdlife are common along riverbanks.
 Guided game drives and night safaris reveal wildlife hotspots, and local eateries serve staples such as nsima and freshwater chambo.
 The town draws wildlife enthusiasts looking for accessible safari experiences in Malawi’s southern plains.

-Top Things to Do in Liwonde
+Best Things to Do in Liwonde#

-All Attractions ›- Liwonde National Park - Game drives and river safaris offering close encounters with elephants, hippos, and birds.
+Liwonde National Park - Game drives and river safaris offering close encounters with elephants, hippos, and birds.

-- Shire River boat trips - Early-morning and late-afternoon boat cruises focusing on wildlife along the riverbanks.
+Shire River boat trips - Early-morning and late-afternoon boat cruises focusing on wildlife along the riverbanks.

-- Community cultural visits - Engage with local villages to learn about traditions, crafts, and daily life.
+Community cultural visits - Engage with local villages to learn about traditions, crafts, and daily life.

-- Night drives at private reserves - Guided nocturnal drives reveal shy mammals, owls, and other night-active species.
+Night drives at private reserves - Guided nocturnal drives reveal shy mammals, owls, and other night-active species.

-- Birdwatching hides near the park - Small hides offer close-up views of waterbirds and raptors with minimal disturbance.
+Birdwatching hides near the park - Small hides offer close-up views of waterbirds and raptors with minimal disturbance.

-- Local handcraft stalls - Find woven baskets, carved items, and beadwork produced by nearby communities.
+Local handcraft stalls - Find woven baskets, carved items, and beadwork produced by nearby communities.

-- Liwonde National Park boat safaris - Full-day boat safaris on the Shire River to see hippos, elephants, and birds.
+Liwonde National Park boat safaris - Full-day boat safaris on the Shire River to see hippos, elephants, and birds.

-- Majete Wildlife Reserve - Drive to Majete for a chance to see the Big Five in rewilded reserves.
+Majete Wildlife Reserve - Drive to Majete for a chance to see the Big Five in rewilded reserves.

-Best Time to Visit Liwonde #
+Best Time to Visit Liwonde#

 Liwonde enjoys a subtropical climate with a hot, rainy season and a cooler, dry season.
 Wildlife viewing is best in the cool dry months (May-August) when animals congregate around rivers.